-Continuation of Art 571 with emphasis placed on an individual topic decided upon by both student and instructor resulting in a suite or series of images in print, and a research paper.
+This course is a continuation of Art 571 with emphasis placed on an individual topic decided upon by both student and instructor resulting in a suite or series of images in print, and a research paper.
 May be repeated for additional credit.
 Prerequisite: Art 571 or permission of the instructor.